wp-plugins/powerpress/readme.txt

 * Fixed a notice message from PHP when error reporting set to include notices, only occurred when hosting configured.
 * Added blubrry Podcast Media Hosting icon with link to disable icon from edit screen.
 * Updated thickbox logic for compatibility with WordPress 3.6+.
+* Added logic to stats redirect URL to prevent incorrect URLs from being used.

 = 4.0.7 =